lnogueir/HackTheNorth2019/README.md

 ### Steps

 1. git clone https://github.com/lnogueir/HackTheNorth2019.git
-2. python setup_ip.py (this step is required because the phone can't access the endpoints with localhost as the host)
+2. cd HackTheNorth2019
-3. Open two terminal windows and cd into HackTheNorth2019
+3. python setup_ip.py (this step is required because the phone can't access the endpoints with localhost as the host)
-4. Follow the server and app setup
+4. Open two terminal windows -> cd into HackTheNorth2019 -> follow server and app setup

 #### Server Setup
 On the first terminal window, assuming you are under HackTheNorth2019 directory: